What is collagen?

 • Type 5 – is found in hair and also the placenta in pregnancy

-Your body effectively makes collagen from two different amino acids in the body, namely glycine and proline.
-It's important to therefore ensure your diet contains adequate levels of proteins to get both these and other amino acids that are needed to make collagen, and because the amount of collagen in our body does decrease with age.
-These proteins include meat, chicken, turkey, fish, seafood, dairy products such as milk and yogurt, eggs, legumes and tofu.
+Your body effectively makes collagen from two different amino acids, glycine and proline.
+It's important your diet contains adequate levels of protein to get both these and other amino acids that are needed to make collagen.
+As we age, the amount of collagen in our body decreases so it is important to maintain your intake of protein from foods like meat, chicken, turkey, fish, seafood, dairy products including milk and yogurt, eggs, legumes and tofu.

 Chicken Ramen